ivop/static-chroot-environment/README.md

 * This concludes the basic chroot.
 The contents of /root and /packages can be deleted.
 All files in /bin and /sbin should be stripped and /lib contains only static libraries.
-* Make a backup tarball of the rootfs before you continue
+* Make a backup tarball of the rootfs before you continue.
+Remember to unmount /proc, /dev/ and /sys first!
 * Note that ksyslogd, eudev (systemd fork libtool abomination), Meson and Wheel are missing.
 I don't need them.
 YMMV. ksyslogd's codebase won't build with a modern standards compliant musl and there is no configure. eudev has